Helpico/Helpico/README.md

 - Authored Ukraine's **first web platform on the Ukrainian language** development [Nova Mova](https://languageintellect.com).
 - **Published 14 scholarly articles** in linguistics and adaptive learning.
 - Coordinated the development of Ukraine's **Public Broadcasting Law** (2012–2013), affecting millions of citizens nationwide.
 - **Recipient of two personal grants from the US Government** ("IREX") in the sphere of EdTech and journalism.
+- Graduated from the **Science2Business program** (2024) within the Seeds of Bravery initiative, joining 30 top Ukrainian researchers in EU startup integration.
 - **Golden Badge Contributor to Stack Overflow** → [Maksym Dudyk on Stack Overflow](https://stackoverflow.com/users/8781011/maksym-dudyk).
 - Fluent in **English (C1-C2)** – both spoken and written.